turbot/steampipe-docs/docs/steampipe_sqlite/configure.md

 export STEAMPIPE_LOG_LEVEL=DEBUG
 ```

-SQLite logs are written to STDERR, so by default they will be printed to the console.
+SQLite logs are written to STDERR, and they will be printed to the console by default.
 You can redirect them to a file instead with the standard file redirection mechanism:

 ```bash
 sqlite3 2> errors.log